CodeCloudMe/sencha-touch-chat/README.md

 ### Go to your webserver's document root:

 	$ cd /var/www
+	(or your app folder on Desktop)

 In this README.md we'll assume that the location of this folder is /var/www.
-Naturally it will vary.
+Naturally it will vary (maybe app folder on Desktop).

 ### Clone this project from GitHub:

 	$ git clone https://github.com/rzen/sencha-touch-chat.git

-Clone repo to your apache document root.
+If you're deploying to linux server: Clone repo to your apache document root.

 ### Build the application